New vs. Used House Purchase: Weighing the Pros and Cons

 Low Maintenance

-New houses typically require less maintenance and repair work compared to older homes.
+New homes in Delaware, or elsewhere more relevant, typically require less maintenance and repair work compared to older homes.
 With all systems and appliances being new, you can expect fewer unexpected expenses in the short term with a new house purchase.

 One aspect that may be overlooked however is the landscaping.
 While lush green lawns might look beautiful, they could come as an extra and require constant attention – mowing, watering, fertilizing.
 Opting for a landscape design with native plants can significantly reduce your outdoor maintenance needs.
 These plants are adapted to local climate conditions and generally require less water and care compared to non-native species.